Refereed Articles

 Pharmaceutical companies are seeking new ways to manage product life cycles by developing innovative controlled-release devices.
 The name of the game is generic defense through sound reformulation strategies… And for market innovators timing is everything!
 Pharmaceutical industries are focusing on hydrophilic matrices to reformulate the drug, provide once-a-day dosing and achieve a desired release profile.
 These materials present several advantages, such as a cost-effective manufacturing process and suitability for a host of active pharmaceutical ingredients.
 However, the influence of the pertinent decision parameters (i.e., product and process quality attributes) on the steady-state drug penetration rate is difficult to assess in the current framework.
 This contribution introduces tools to modulate the rate at which drug molecules dissolve and diffuse in a polymeric system.

-2. Simon, L., Kanneganti, K., Simon, L. and Kim, K.S.
-(2010), Drug transport and Pharmacokinetics for Chemical Engineers, Chemical Engineering Education, in press.
+40. Simon, L.*, Kanneganti, K. and Kim, K.S.
+(2010), Drug transport and pharmacokinetics for Chemical Engineers, Chemical Engineering Education, 44, 262-266.

 Experiments in continuous-stirred vessels are conducted to introduce chemical engineering students to clinical pharmacokinetics.
 These activities are designed to enable students to use their knowledge of process dynamics in developing drug-dosage regimens that meet certain criteria.
 The projects can be incorporated into the curriculum to illustrate concepts learned in the classroom.

-3. Kimmel, H., Hirsch, L.S., Simon, L., Burr-Alexander, L. and Dave, R. (2009), Implementing concepts of pharmaceutical engineering into high school science classrooms, Chemical Engineering Education, 43, 187-193.
+41. Kimmel, H.*, Hirsch, L.S., Simon, L., Burr-Alexander, L. and Dave, R. (2009), Implementing concepts of pharmaceutical engineering into high school science classrooms, Chemical Engineering Education, 43, 187-193.

 A Research Experience for Teachers (RET) program, to help high school science and technology teachers develop and strengthen skills and knowledge in research, science and engineering, is described.

-4. Kim, K.S. and Simon, L. (2009), Optimal intravenous bolus-infusion drug dosage regimen based on two-compartment pharmacokinetic models, Computers & Chemical Engineering, 33, 1212-1219.
+42. Kim, K.S. and Simon, L.* (2009), Optimal intravenous bolus-infusion drug dosage regimen based on two-compartment pharmacokinetic models, Computers & Chemical Engineering, 33, 1212-1219.

 There has been much written about ongoing investigation of drug safety, efficacy, pharmacokinetics and pharmacodynamics as clinicians tirelessly work to assure proper dosage of medicaments for patients.
 However, what is conspicuously lacking from the literature is a balanced discussion of the need to develop a sound computational framework that helps to critically evaluate the results of clinical studies.
 In this paradigm, the challenges of accurately prescribing drug doses and times of intake can be thoroughly addressed.
 The Simon group brings to light the development of user-friendly computer software for facilitating the design of optimal drug-dosage regimens.
 These programs will not only save time and money but will make it easier for clinicians, who may not be familiar with advanced mathematical tools, to determine appropriate administration protocols that meet patient needs.

-5. Simon, L. (2009), Timely drug delivery from controlled-release devices: Dynamic analysis and novel design concepts, Mathematical Biosciences, 217, 151-158.
+43. Simon, L. (2009), Timely drug delivery from controlled-release devices: Dynamic analysis and novel design concepts, Mathematical Biosciences, 217, 151-158.

 Chemical permeation enhancers (e.g. oleic acid, polyethylene glycol, ethanol, acetone, etc.) are currently used by pharmaceutical scientists to increase percutaneous absorption of the therapeutic agent in a drug.
 Flexible polymers, such as EUDRAGIT® release products, are developed to help design drug-delivery devices that match a targeted release profile.
 Heat-aided and electrically-assisted mechanisms have also been applied to overcome the resistance of the stratum corneum thereby increasing the number of drugs that are delivered transdermally.
 This article suggests a dynamic framework and novel design concepts that will facilitate the control of both the appropriate flux and the rate at which a desired effect is achieved.

-6. Simon, L. and Goyal, A. (2009), Dynamics and control of percutaneous drug absorption in the presence of epidermal turnover, Journal of Pharmaceutical Sciences, 98, 187-204.
+44. Simon, L.* and Goyal, A. (2009), Dynamics and control of percutaneous drug absorption in the presence of epidermal turnover, Journal of Pharmaceutical Sciences, 98, 187-204.

-Scheindlin wrote*: "Very few companies, even "big pharma," possess the know-how and equipment to deal with the unusual ingredients involved, to work out the parameters needed to obtain the desired absorption rates, and to assemble the patches.
+Scheindlin wrote+: "Very few companies, even "big pharma," possess the know-how and equipment to deal with the unusual ingredients involved, to work out the parameters needed to obtain the desired absorption rates, and to assemble the patches.
 Therefore, development and manufacture of these products are generally outsourced."
 This contribution suggests an optimum treatment protocol for the transdermal delivery of local anesthetics even when epidermal turonover is likely to reduce their absorption into the systemic circulation.
 Instead of prescribing short- and long-acting drugs after surgery, a single medicament can be prescribed and administered in a manner to control chronic and breakthrough pain.
 The suggested method relies more on the dose and administration schedules than on the process-design parameters.

-*Transdermal drug delivery: PAST, PRESENT, FUTURE.
++Transdermal drug delivery: PAST, PRESENT, FUTURE.
 Mol Interv.
 2004 Dec; 4(6): 308-

 12.

-7. Simon, L. (2007), Repeated applications of a transdermal patch: analytical solution and optimal control of the delivery rate, Mathematical Biosciences, 209, 593-607.
+45. Simon, L. (2007), Repeated applications of a transdermal patch: analytical solution and optimal control of the delivery rate, Mathematical Biosciences, 209, 593-607.

 Two important questions are answered in this article: 1) What happens to a drug following successive applications of a transdermal patch?
 2) In lieu of allocating all the resources for the design of a patch to meet zero or first-order kinetics (or a preset delivery rate), is it possible to implement a drug delivery strategy that produces similar (if not superior) results using an existing patch?
 The findings of this research will surprise you!

-8. Simon, L. (2007), Analysis of heat-aided membrane-controlled drug release from a process control perspective, International Journal of Heat and Mass Transfer, 50, 2425-2433.
+46. Simon, L. (2007), Analysis of heat-aided membrane-controlled drug release from a process control perspective, International Journal of Heat and Mass Transfer, 50, 2425-2433.

 In an article entitled: "Transdermal Market: The Future of Transdermal Drug Delivery Relies on Active Patch Technology*" Jason McKinnie (Pharmaceutical Research Analyst for Frost & Sullivan) discussed how some companies are now developing active patches that rely on external sources of energy, such as heat, to overcome limitations associated with passive patches.
 However, because these technologies can no longer be explained in terms of passive diffusion, the Simon group has deployed new analytical tools and constructed the necessary framework designed to help with the development of clinical trial simulations.
 Our method can assist in the selection of optimum dosing strategies and the best trial design among equally viable alternatives, thus alleviating costly production delays.
 This contribution addresses the effect of heat on the delivery of drugs across membranes.
 We also show that, when a specific sequence of temperatures is applied to the skin, a desired delivery rate is achieved in a relatively short period of time.
 This optimum temperature profile is generated by an in-house computer program written explicitly for this purpose.